A brief look at the lives of Roman Architects Marcus Vitruvius Pollio and Andrea Palladio.

-Marcus Vitruvius Pollio was born in Roman era between 80 BC to 70 BC.
+Marcus Vitruvius Pollio was born in the Roman era between 80 BC to 70 BC.
 He is often recognized as Vitruvius.
-Vitruvius served as artillery engineer with Marcus Aurelius, Gnaeus Cornelius and Publius Minidius in Roman armed forces under Roman general Julius Caesar.
-He was highly skilled for the construction of war machines such as scorpio and ballista missile weapon.
+Vitruvius served as artillery engineer with Marcus Aurelius, Gnaeus Cornelius, and Publius Minidius in the Roman armed forces under Roman general Julius Caesar.
+He was highly skilled in the construction of war machines such as Scorpio and ballista missile weapons.

-While exploring the building techniques, the Greeks introduced three architectural orders such as Doric, Ionic and Corinthian.
-They got the understanding of proportions that led them analyze the proportions of a human body, a greatest art work.
+While exploring the building techniques, the Greeks introduced three architectural orders such as Doric, Ionic, and Corinthian.
+They got the understanding of proportions that led them to analyze the proportions of the human body, the greatest artwork.

-Vitruvius emphasized on the perfection of proportion in human body and architecture.
-He believed that the human body is the significant source of balance and proportion.
-This resulted Vitruvius determining the Vitruvian Man that was later sketched by Leonardo da Vinci.
+Vitruvius emphasized the perfection of proportion in the human body and architecture.
+He believed that the human body is a significant source of balance and proportion.
+This resulted in Vitruvius determining the Vitruvian Man that was later sketched by Leonardo da Vinci.

-Vitruvius explains about several building materials employed in the construction of a range of various buildings and structures.
-He talks about concrete, lime and stucco.
-He suggests to build masonry channels and clay pipes for the supply of drinking water.
-Vitruvius architecture introduced the hypocaust that was a new kind of central heating system.
-In hypocaust, hot air is provided and circulated below the floors and directed in the walls of villas and public baths.
+Vitruvius explains several building materials employed in the construction of a range of various buildings and structures.
+He talks about concrete, lime, and stucco.
+He suggests building masonry channels and clay pipes for the supply of drinking water.
+Vitruvius architecture introduced the hypocaust which was a new kind of central heating system.
+In hypocaust, hot air is provided and circulated below the floors and directed to the walls of villas and public baths.

 Vitruvius died in 15 BC.

 Andrea Palladio was a great Italian Renaissance architect of the Republic of Venice.
-Palladio was inspired by Roman architecture as well as Greek architecture particularly by Roman architect Vitruvius.
-Andrea Palladio is a remarkable figure of the history of architecture.
-Andrea Palladio designed palaces, churches, villas and country residences.
+Palladio was inspired by Roman architecture as well as Greek architecture, particularly by Roman architect Vitruvius.
+Andrea Palladio is a remarkable figure in the history of architecture.
+Andrea Palladio designed palaces, churches, villas, and country residences.
 He was widely known for his book he wrote on architecture ‘The Four Books of Architecture’.

-Andrea di Pietro della Gondola was born on 30th November, 1508 in Padua in Venetian Republic.
-Pietro della Gondola, his father, served as a miller.
+Andrea di Pietro Della Gondola was born on 30th November 1508 in Padua in the Venetian Republic.
+Pietro Della Gondola, his father, served as a miller.
 When Palladio was quite young, he was familiar with the building works.
-To become a stonecutter, his father sent him to the workshop of a sculptor Bartolomeo Cavazza da Sossano who worked on the altar of the Church of Santa Maria dei Carmini, Padua.
-Palladio ran away from the workshop in 1523 due to harsh working environment and travelled to Vicenza.
+To become a stonecutter, his father sent him to the workshop of a sculptor Bartolomeo Cavazza da Sossano who worked on the altar of the Church of Santa Maria Dei Carmini, Padua.
+Palladio ran away from the workshop in 1523 due to the harsh working environment and travelled to Vicenza.
 But he was forced to come back and finish his contract.
 After his contract was completed in 1524 he went to Vicenza.

 In Pedemuro San Biagio, he served as an assistant to a stonemason as well as stonecutter Giovanni di Giacomo da Porlezza.
 There he began working with other bricklayers and stonemasons.
 He worked on various sculptures and monuments as a stonemason.
 Andrea Palladio was excellent in his work in 1538.
 At the age of 30, a poet Gian Giorgio Trissino commissioned him to renovate the Villa Trissino, his own private house in Cricoli.
 The scholar and the poet Gian Giorgio Trissino was deeply interested in the works of Vitruvius and the ancient Roman architecture.

 Palladio was formally known as an architect in 1540.
-Andrea Palladio visited Rome with Gian Giorgio Trissino few times from 1541 to 1547 to study ancient monuments of classical architecture.
-He also went to Palestrine, Tivoli and Albano, Italy to research Roman architecture.
+Andrea Palladio visited Rome with Gian Giorgio Trissino a few times from 1541 to 1547 to study ancient monuments of classical architecture.
+He also went to Palestine, Tivoli, and Albano, Italy to research Roman architecture.
 Gian Giorgio Trissino honored him with name Palladio.